twitter/scoot/runner/README.md

 # Runner Design #
-package runner is structs and interfaces to run Scoot processes. package runners contains implementations.
+package runner is structs and interfaces to run Commands in Scoot. package runners contains implementations.
 This doc describes both.

 ## Summary ##
 * Service (interface) combines Controller and StatusReader
-* Controller (interface) controls when to Run something
+* Controller (interface) controls when to Run a Command.
   * Controller calls Invoker
   * Controller writes to StatusWriter
 * runners.Invoker (struct) runs one command using Execer and snapshot.Filer